zdxerr/zdxerr.github.com/_posts/2012-09-08-ubuntu-minimal.markdown

 This is a description of how to setup a basic working system, after installing [Ubuntu Minimal](https://help.ubuntu.com/community/Installation/MinimalCD).

-First install X.org, Xfce to get a graphical interface, the GNOME Display Manger (GDM) for a graphical login and _network-manager_ to manage network connections:
+First install X.org, Xfce to get a graphical interface and _wicd_ to manage your network connections:

-`sudo aptitude install xorg xfce4 gdm network-manager`
+`sudo aptitude install xorg xfce4 wicd`

-Then type `startx` to run the graphical environment.
+Then type `startx` to run the graphical environment (if this does not work, add `exec startxfce4` to your `.xinitrc` in your home directory).

 ## System Tools

-[PCManFM](http://pcmanfm.sourceforge.net/) as a FileManager, [conky](http://conky.sourceforge.net/) for system monitoring and [HardInfo](http://hardinfo.berlios.de/) for hardware informations.
+[conky](http://conky.sourceforge.net/) for system monitoring and [HardInfo](http://hardinfo.berlios.de/) for hardware informations.

-`sudo aptitude install pcmanfm conky hardinfo`
+`sudo aptitude install terminal conky hardinfo`

 ## Users